When is The Small Hand on Channel 5?

 Shetland’s Douglas Henshall will star in a chilling adaptation of Susan Hill’s The Small Hand: A Ghost Story

 A haunting adaptation of Susan Hill’s The Small Hand: A Ghost Story is coming to Channel 5.
-The guide by the The Girl In Black creator will come to life as a two-hour drama, airing on Channel 5 within the UK.
+The e-book by the The Lady In Black creator will come to life as a two-hour drama, airing on Channel 5 within the UK.

 - When is Peter Capaldi ghost story Martin’s Shut on TV?